Third Way Board of Trustees

-Mr. Kaufman is a member of the Federal Reserve Bank of New York’s Investor Advisory Committee on Financial Markets.
+Mr. Kaufman is a member of the Treasury Borrowing Advisory Committee and the Federal Reserve Bank of New York’s Investor Advisory Committee on Financial Markets.
 He is also a member of the Economic Club of New York.

 Mr. Kaufman received a bachelor’s degree in Applied Math/Economics from Harvard College.

 Derek Kirkland Back to Top ▲